rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 the function is unused will go away.
 Marking something public lets Rust know that we intend for the function to be used by code outside of our program.
-Rust considers the theoretical external usage that’s now possible as the function "being used."
+Rust considers the theoretical external usage that’s now possible as the function “being used.”
 Thus, when something is marked as public, Rust will not require that it’s used in our own program and will stop warning that the item is unused.